ilovehotcakes/ESP32-Yun/README.md

 ### Tuning StallGuard 4
 If you decided to use SG, you will need some patience to tune it to be useable.
 Here are the steps:
-* Set minimum RMS current to move your cover
+* Set minimum RMS current to move your cover.
-* Set acceleration low enough so it doesn't trip SG when the motor starts moving
+* Set acceleration together with voltage.
+The acceleration needs to be low enough to not trip SG when the motor starts moving.
+Sometimes the voltage is not high enough to accelerate to max speed and trips SG.
+I had to use 12V to make sure the motor accelerates up to max speed.
-* Adjust the sensitivity of SG by changing sgThreshold
+* Adjust the sensitivity of SG by changing sgThreshold.

 ### My Use Case
 #### Spring Dampening